Protestant liturgy

 Protestant liturgy or Evangelical liturgy is a pattern for worship used (whether recommended or prescribed) by a Protestant congregation or denomination on a regular basis.
 The term liturgy comes from Greek and means "public work".
-Liturgy is especially important in the Historical Protestant churches, both mainline and evangelical, while Baptist, Pentecostal, and nondenominational churches tend to be very flexible and in some cases have no liturgy at all.
+Liturgy is especially important in the Historical Protestant churches, while evangelical churches tend to be very flexible and in some cases have no liturgy at all.
 It often but not exclusively occurs on Sunday.

 Types

 Communion liturgies

 A Lutheran pastor administers the Eucharist during the Divine Service at the chancel rails.

 Lutherans have retained and utilized much of the Roman Catholic mass since the early modifications by Martin Luther.
 The general order of the mass and many of the various aspects remain similar between the two traditions.
 Latin titles for the sections, psalms, and days have been widely retained, but more recent reforms have omitted this.
-Recently, Lutherans have adapted much of their revised mass to coincide with the reforms and language changes brought about by post-Vatican II changes.
+Recently, Lutherans have adapted much of their revised mass to coincide with the reforms and language changes brought about by post–Vatican II changes.

 Protestant traditions vary in their liturgies or "orders of worship" (as they are commonly called).
 Other traditions in the west often called "Mainline" have benefited from the Liturgical Movement which flowered in the mid/late 20th century.
 Over the course of the past several decades, these Protestant traditions have developed remarkably similar patterns of liturgy, drawing from ancient sources as the paradigm for developing proper liturgical expressions.
 Of great importance to these traditions has been a recovery of a unified pattern of Word and Sacrament in Lord's Day liturgy.

 Many other Protestant Christian traditions (such as the Pentecostal/Charismatics, Assembly of God, and Non-denominational churches), while often following a fixed "order of worship", tend to have liturgical practices that differ from that of the broader Christian tradition.